Women's Rock n Roll Retreat

+You can choose between drums, electric guitar, electric bass, keyboards and vocals!
+We will have all necessary instruments and gear at camp, so do not worry if you don't have one!
+Guitar and bass players, please let us know on the final registration form if you will be needing to borrow one for the weekend.
 You do NOT have to have ANY instrument experience before camp.
 Our teachers are very skilled and will help you rock out whether you have never touched your instrument or you have played it for 50+ years.
-At last years camp, 35% of campers had never played their instrument and they all totally rocked.
+At last years camp, 40% of campers had never played their instrument and they all totally rocked.

 Will I receive private instruction?

 Much of the learning and activities that take place at WRRR are in a group setting.
 For instrument instruction, you will be paired with 2-4 of your peers and an instructor.
 But, you will have the opportunity to stay late or come early to camp to have a 30 minute, private instrument lesson with one of the WRRR instructors.
-Private lessons will be offered on April 6 (7:30-8:00pm), April 7 (9:00-9:30am or 7:30-8:00pm) and April 8 (9:00-9:30am).
+Private lessons will be offered on April 3 (7:30-8:00pm), April 4 (9:00-9:30am or 7:30-8:00pm) and April 5 (9:00-9:30am).
 You can register and pay for one or two lessons on your camp registration form.
 A sign up for days/times will be sent out a few weeks prior to camp.
 Private lessons are $20 per lesson.

 I'm really hesitant to sign up for camp.
 What if I'm not good at songwriting or playing an instrument?

 Okay, that makes sense.
-But, I'm "just a mom" or "just a banker", should I really attend this camp?
+But, I'm "Just a mom" or "Just a banker", should I really attend this camp?

 What is the cancellation policy?

 If you need to cancel after sending in your registration, please notify email@example.com right away.
 If you choose to donate your tuition fee, you will be given a tax receipt.
 If you cancel anytime before March 7, you are entitled to a full refund minus a $25 cancellation fee.
 If you cancel after March 6, you will not be issued a refund.
-In the event of medical emergency, credit for a future session may be available.
+In the event of a medical emergency, credit for a future session may be available.
 Please note that absolutely no refunds will be issued after the start of the program.